WhiskyTangoFawks/LunarFalloutPlus/README.md

 #### If you have less than 6gb of VRAM or the list otherwise performs badly for you

 - Do not try to run the list above 1080p, 1440 in fallout is a performance killer
-- See the steam deck installation guide tweaks (ignore the hard install information), even if you're not running on a steam deck, these performance tweaks can help.
+- See the steam deck installation guide tweaks (ignore the hard install information), even if you're not running on a steam deck, these performance tweaks can help user with lower end rigs.

 ## Wabbajack Installation